redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 If you wish to see an explanation of the basic acoustic principles behind the Porous Absorber Calculator spreadsheet, please watch this [video](https://genomics.zoom.us/rec/share/QAOteL-hsuIyW4BgccBDIILheEHAiJigpxOoIkOFMyaEgnwxgEtVFi1uErxVayVJ.XC83qC8QKI0FpsSj).
 The slides used in that presentation are available [here](http://whealy.com/acoustics/PA_Calculator/Porous%20Absorber%20(Print).pdf)

+All the Rust coding examples shown below are taken from the Git repo for the [Porous Absorber Calculator](https://github.com/ChrisWhealy/porous_absorber)

 ## Introduction

 My interest in room acoustics started in 2003 when I became involved in the design and build of a recording studio control room.
 As part of studying this subject, I implemented what I had learnt in two Excel spreadsheets: the first was a general purpose tool for determining the [reverberation time of a rectilinear control room](http://whealy.com/acoustics/Control%20Room%20Calculator%20V2.67%20XL2007.zip), and the second was a tool for plotting the [absorption curve of a porous absorber](http://whealy.com/acoustics/Porous%20Absorber%20Calculator%20V1.59.xlsm.zip)